BRVC-ORG/Prospectus/README.md

 30 September

-- IYI: The author (Satoshi)'s admiration for the work of the The Rand Corporation continues to this day
+- IYI: The author (Satoshi)'s admiration for the work of The Rand Corporation continues to this day

 - web3 and web5 threat surveillance is still in its infancy, arguably-speaking